 Artist mentoring and public engagement workshops

-March 2019 (upcoming) / The You Remix - International Women’s Day Hub / Seven Dials, London (UK)
+March 2019 / The You Remix - International Women’s Day Hub / Seven Dials, London (UK).
+Event included a special screening of PUSH - a documentary film directed Sannchia Gaston and produced by Michaela Selway.

 September 2018 / Professional Development Surgeries for Emerging Artists / Mall Galleries, London (UK)